renocon/python-pygame-speed-dating/README.md

 In your interpreter type `colours` and observe the result.
 Now type `enumerate(colours)`, not exactly a list of tuples right?
 Also, type `range(10)`, also not a list.
 Why is that?
-That's because unlike list, enumerate and range are generators, functions which return a generator iterator.
-I know, not helpful.
-It's a function that creates a series of values that can be retrieved one by one by being called with the `next()` function.
-Generators are usefuly because unlike lists, they don't store all the values in memory, just the one that `next()` brings out.
-This is a lot more efficient.
+That's because unlike list, enumerate and range are iterators, objects which support two functions: `__iter__` and `__next__`.
+Any class that implements those methods are considered iterators.
+Sometimes you don't need a class to get an iterator, you can use generator functions which return a generator iterator.
+Generators **yield** values one by one with the `next()` function.
+Iterators and generators are useful because unlike lists, they don't store all the values in memory, just the one that `next()` or `__next__()` brings out.
+This is a lot more space efficient in most cases.
 And think about it, the majority of loops you write only iterate over a sequence once.

 # List Comprehensions
 Python takes a lot from functional languages like Haskell.
 For a long time FP